nickserv/danamccurdy.com/_posts/2019-05-13-an-end-to-seeking.md

 The less I look outside myself or to the future, the more I discover the completeness that is already in me.

+The more the distractions
+of seeking and grasping
+fall away,
-The more that the distractions of seeking and grasping fall away, the more I uncover the perfection
+the more I uncover the perfection